 * Art nouveau restaurants: the most beautiful Art Nouveau and Art Deco restaurants serving quality food.

-* Paris restaurants with a view: A few restaurants combine great french food with a spectacular view of Paris.
+* Paris restaurants with a view: a few restaurants combine good French food with a spectacular view of Paris.

-* Nouvelle cuisine in Paris: taste nouvelle cuisine, fusion food and traditional french cuisine at their best.
+* Gastronomic restaurants in Paris: taste nouvelle cuisine, fusion food and traditional French gastronomy at their best.